 - Explain briefly why you think he/she should do this.
 Help your reader understand the need for action on his/her part, but avoid giving so much detail that you bore or annoy him/her.

-- If the action you are requesting would require the reader to contact you, provide your telephone number, fax number, and/or e-mail address.
+- If the action you are requesting would require the reader to contact you, provide your telephone number, VP number, fax number and/or e-mail address.

 Format for your advocacy letter: